hoffmangroup/dnamod/README.md

 ### Dependencies ###

-The following dependencies, in addition to Python, are needed to build DNAmod.
+The following dependencies, in addition to Python (≥ version 2.7.6 necessary for some systems), are needed to build DNAmod.

 1. [OpenBabel](http://openbabel.org/wiki/Category:Installation)